 Aston Ready is our contextual offer scheme that could reduce your undergraduate offer by one or two grades.
 Assessed at the point of application, there are no additional forms to fill in.

-OR Achieve overall grade Distinction plus a BTEC Sub Dip/ Extended National Cert in any subject grade Merit, with the following units at Distinction: Mathematics for Engineering - Calculus to Solve Engineering Problems or Further Engineering Mathematics
+- Level 3 Diploma in Advanced Manufacturing Engineering with an overall grade Distinction, plus an A-Level in any subject at grade C. This must include the following units at Distinction: Mathematics for Engineering, Calculus to Solve Engineering Problems, or Further Engineering Mathematics.

-Certificate/ National Certificate Level 3: Not accepted
+- Certificate/ National Certificate Level 3: Not accepted.

 The following T levels are accepted qualifications for this course:

-- Design and Development for Engineering Manufacturing Grade D
+- Design and Development for Engineering Manufacturing

-- Engineering Manufacturing Processing and Control Grade D
+- Engineering Manufacturing Processing and Control

-- Maintenance, Installation and Repair for Engineering Manufacturing Grade D
+- Maintenance, Installation and Repair for Engineering Manufacturing

 Fees and scholarships